hudl/ALTextInputBar/README.md

+# Forks
+Originally forked from https://github.com/AlexLittlejohn/ALTextInputBar.
+This repo didn't support Swift 4.2 / Xcode 10.
+It was forked to https://github.com/bclymer/ALTextInputBar and PR'd into the main repo.
+The main repo never accepted it, so now moving it into the Hudl org.

 # ALTextInputBar
 An auto growing text input bar for messaging apps.
 Written in Swift.
 ALTextInputBar is designed to solve a few issues that folks usually encounter when building messaging apps.